gojek/wrest/README.md

 (c) Copyright 2009-2016 [Sidu Ponnappa](http://twitter.com/ponnappa).
 All Rights Reserved.

-Wrest is a ruby REST/HTTP client library which
+Wrest is a ruby REST/HTTP client library.
+It is currently in use at substantial scale across all Ruby/JRuby systems at [GO-JEK](https://twitter.com/GojekTech).

 * Allows you to use Net::HTTP
 * Allows you to pick your Ruby: use 2.x.x, JRuby 9.x.x